Table of Contents

 Yes, vibration collars or vibrating dog collars are crucial when training a deaf dog.

-It's not only useful for teaching your dog basic commands, but it also eliminates the need for you to reach close to him to get his attention.
+It's useful for teaching your dog basic commands and eliminates the need for you to reach close to him to get his attention.

 How to train with a vibration collar for deaf dogs?